Building reliable machine learning pipelines with AWS Sagemaker and Comet.ml

 Monitoring experiments in Comet.ml

-- Once you run the script, you’ll be able to see your different model runs in Comet.ml through the direct url.
-As an example for this tutorial, we have created a Comet project that you can view at https://www.comet.ml/dn6/comet-sagemaker.
+Once you run the script, you’ll be able to see your different model runs in Comet.ml through the direct url.
+As an example for this tutorial, we have created a Comet project that you can view here

-- Let’s see how we can use Comet to get a better understanding of our model.
+Let’s see how we can use Comet to get a better understanding of our model.
+We’ll start by sorting our models based on the best evaluation loss seen after 1000 steps of training.

-- Now let’s add a few visualizations to our project so that we can see how are hyperparameters are affecting our experiment.
+Now let’s add a few visualizations to our project so that we can see how our hyperparameters are impacting our experiment.
+We can setup a project level line chart to compare our experiments across multiple runs.

-- Then let’s use a line chart to visualize our learning curves, a bar chart to track our final accuracy scores across experiments, and a parallel coordinates chart to visualize which parts of our hyperparameter space are producing the best results.
+Then let’s use a parallel coordinates chart to visualize which parts of our hyperparameter space are producing the best results.

-- We can see that our charts all change based on the filters applied to the experiments.
+We can see that our charts, and experiment table all change based on the filters applied to the experiments.

 We can use these insights to continue iterating our model design, until we have satisfied our requirements.